-Presentations to and findings from these industry forums, as well as related labor market reports, are posted below.
-If you have any questions about our labor market research or would like to learn more about these industries, please contact us at email@example.com
+Presentations and findings from these industry forums, as well as related labor market reports, are available at request.
+If you have any questions about our labor market research or would like to learn more about these industries, please contact us at firstname.lastname@example.org

 The Workforce Innovation Fund IT Cluster Competitiveness Project

 The Employment and Training Administration (ETA), U.S. Department of Labor (DOL), recently awarded Orange County a $3,000,000 Workforce Innovation Fund grant for the Information Technology Cluster Competiveness Project.
 The “Information Technology Cluster Competitiveness Project” will implement a new approach for engaging business and education stakeholders in an intensive planning process concerning the education and training needs of companies in Information Technology (IT) across Orange County.

 Stronger cooperation across programs

 Produce a “roadmap” that plots a course to address “just in time” training needs, those just around the bend and the long-range workforce needs of industries in which IT skills are a critical element to companies’ success, resulting in 5* pilot programs:

 Pilot 1 - Development of New IT Programs

 Pilot 3 - IT Pipeline Initiative

 Pilot 4 - “Bridge the Digital Divide” Initiative

 Pilot 5 - Allied IT Business Support System